English Language and Literature

 For more full details about writing, defending, and publishing your dissertation, see the Dissertation page.

 - Year 1: Course work

-- Year 2: Exams (one Fall, one Spring) & Professionalization Training Requirement
+- Year 2: Exams (one Fall, one Spring), Dissertation Proposal & Professionalization Training Requirement

 - Year 4: Dissertation defense

-Full time enrollment and Waterloo residency is expected for all three terms of all four years
+Full time enrolment and Waterloo residency is expected for all three terms of all four years